JoshuaPackMan/credit-card-website/README.md

 A website to get information about and keep track of your credit card reward offers.

-- This is done soley by card types, e.g. Chase Sapphire or Bank of America.
+- This is done solely by card types, e.g. Chase Sapphire or Bank of America.
 No credit card numbers needed!